hansenp/diachrscripts/docs/tutorial.rst

        -x MIF_GM12878_CHC_REP1 \
        -j

 All result files from this step are written to the same directory (``-o``) and have the same prefix (``-x``) as the truncated reads.
 The main result from this step is a BAM file with valid mapped read pairs that have not been classified as artifacts.
-If the ``-j`` option is used, then an additional BAM file is created containing all read pairs that were determined to be invalid and therefore rejected.
+If the ``-j`` switch is used, then an additional BAM file is created containing all read pairs that were determined to be invalid and therefore rejected.

 Counting supporting read pairs for interacting digest pairs
 ===========================================================

-In ``Diachromatic``, an interactions is defined as any pair of digests having at least one supporting valid mapped read pair.
-Using the subcommand ``count``, the number of supporting read pairs for all interactions can be determined.
+In Diachromatic, an interaction is defined as any pair of digests having at least one supporting valid mapped read pair.
+By using ``Diachromatic`` with the subcommand ``count``, all interactions with their counts of supporting read pairs can be determined.
-To do this, a corresponding digest map (``-d``) and a BAM file containing valid mapped read pairs (``-v``) are required.
+The corresponding digest map (``-d``) and the BAM file from the previous step containing the valid mapped read pairs (``-v``) must be specified.
-The ``-s`` option causes the read pair counts to be reported separately for the four types.
+If the ``-s`` switch is used, the counts of supporting read pairs are reported separately by relative orientation.

 .. code-block:: console